bbelandr/CS302/proj3/README.md

 Number of pieces in goal cells:  8
 Sum of their values:            33
 ```
+#### Variables to Know
+  Sb-read takes in information and stores the minimum score size (mss), the number of empty
+  cells in the board (empty), a board

 ### Sb-analyze
 Sb-analyze is made with sb-read as a base.